 The modification of the stream ecology is only one example of the consequences of climate change on mountain streams.
 In order to better evaluate and predict these consequences, numerous numerical models have been developed over the last decades.
-Most of them concentrate either on the prediction of discharge (e.g., Grillakis et al., 2010; Bürger et al., 2011; Schaefli et al., 2014; Ragettli et al., 2014) or water temperature (e.g. Caldwell et al., 2013; Tung et al., 2014; Hébert et al., 2015; Toffolon and Piccolroaz, 2015), but few are able to simulate the two at the same time (e.g. Loinaz et al., 2013; MacDonald et al., 2014; Comola et al., 2015).
+Most of them concentrate either on the prediction of discharge (e.g. Grillakis et al., 2010; Bürger et al., 2011; Schaefli et al., 2014; Ragettli et al., 2014) or water temperature (e.g. Caldwell et al., 2013; Tung et al., 2014; Hébert et al., 2015; Toffolon and Piccolroaz, 2015), but few are able to simulate the two at the same time (e.g. Loinaz et al., 2013; MacDonald et al., 2014; Comola et al., 2015).
 Regarding the models predicting only discharge, they can be classified - among other possibilities and in order of increasing spatial resolution - either as lumped, semi-distributed or fully distributed (e.g. Khakbaz et al., 2012).
 Lumped models are often based on empirical equations and only allow for the computation of stream discharge at the catchment outlet.
 Fully distributed models, on the other hand, typically solve the full mass and momentum conservation equations, but require extensive computational resources (e.g. Beven, 2012).
-As a trade-off between the two approaches, semidistributed models have become quite popular over the last decades, since they can be applied over large areas while at the same time accounting for sub-catchment characteristics (Khakbaz et al., 2012; Beven, 2012).
+As a trade-off between the two approaches, semidistributed models have become quite popular over the last decades, since they can be applied over large areas while at the same time be able to account for subcatchment characteristics (Khakbaz et al., 2012; Beven, 2012).
 An equivalent sort of classification is commonly applied to stream temperature models, which are usually separated into statistical and mechanistic models (Caissie, 2006).
 Statistical models require less input data and are usually easier to use, but their lack of physical basis is often seen as a limit to the validity of their predictions in the context of climate change studies (e.g. Piccolroaz et al., 2016).
-On the contrary, more credit is generally given to the long-term forecasts of the deterministic stream temperature models, although their accuracy is about the same - if not worse (Ficklin et al., 2014) - than the statistical models.
-It should be mentioned that an intermediate sort of model, referred to as hybrid, has recently been developed (Gallice et al., 2015; Toffolon and Piccolroaz, 2015) and shown by Piccolroaz et al. (2016) to be suitable for climate change studies.
+On the contrary, more credit is generally given to the long-term forecasts of the deterministic Sun et al. (2015)